 Response includes those actions taken in responding to an event.
 The RPC does not have a direct role in response actions; our role often includes ensuring that Vermont Emergency Management is aware of damages to towns.

 Recovery begins as the immediate response winds down and activities return to normal.
 The RPC helps towns by assisting in obtaining and managing federal grant aid and through creating mitigation projects to lessen the damage the next time.
 Also included is transportation planning along with community development recovery.

 SWCRPC staff provides administrative support to the Southern Windsor County Local Emergency Planning Committee (LEPC) 3 which includes all RPC member towns plus Hartland, VT.
 The LEPC is active in bringing speakers and training opportunities into the region.
 In 2009, the LEPC participated in a Commodities Points of Distribution (CPOD) exercise, table top exercises related to flooding and had presentations on topics such as Vermont Communications (VCOMM), VT Special Teams capabilities, Regional Information Sharing Systems and many others.
-For additional information on LEPC 3, please visit their website at www.lepc3vt.org.
+For additional information on LEPC 3, please visit their page at http://swcrpc.org/lepc3/.

 Commonly Used Acronyms in Emergency Management

 EOC – Emergency Operations Center